A HISTORY OF OUR PARISH & ITS CHURCH

 The first steps towards the re-establishment of Catholic life in Leatherhead were taken in 1915 with the setting up of a mission under the patronage of St Peter.
 The priest in charge was Father Bernard Kelly.

 When Fr Kelly took charge of the mission in October, he lodged in a house in The Crescent at No. 4.
-It is there still, next to the opening into Church Walk, and is now occupied by an optician.
+It is still there still next to the opening into Church Walk.

 The sparse records that remain of Fr Kelly's early days in Leatherhead suggest that he was a man of single-minded devotion to his work as a Catholic missionary to the area, and of remarkable energy.
 On his first Sunday in the town he said Mass at the Red House and by the following Sunday he was also holding a catechism class for six children at his lodging.